vfarcic/cncf-demo/manuscript/progressive-delivery/istio.md

 kubectl --namespace production get pods
 ```

-> Confirm that two containers (main and sidecar) are in the cncf-demo Pod.
+> Confirm that three containers (main and sidecar) are in the cncf-demo Pod.

 ## Do